 - Compositions & Seeing in the field

-- 3 full days of shooting.
-3 sunrises & 3 sunsets.
+- 3 full days of shooting with 3 sunrises & 3 sunsets.

 - Lodging not included in workshop fee.
 Many lodging options are available in Bryce Canyon which are all close to where we’ll be shooting.
 We recommend staying 4 nights minimum to include the night prior to our first morning.
 Bryce Canyon Pines and Best Western Plus Ruby’s Inn are recommended hotels.

 - Breakfast and dinner are included in workshop fee.
-We’ll eat breakfast after shooting sunrise and we’ll eat dinner after sunset.
-We’ll eat breakfast at the Bryce Canyon Pines Restaurant (best!)
+We’ll eat breakfast at the Bryce Canyon Pines Restaurant (best!) after shooting sunrise then eat dinner after sunset.
 Dinner will be at the Bryce Canyon Pines Restaurant and in Tropic (15 minutes out of Bryce Canyon).
 Lunch is not included.
 There is a general store at Ruby’s Inn in Bryce Canyon City and a small grocery store in Panguitch (20 miles/Closed Sunday).